Young Film Academy

 The Young Film Academy (YFA), based in London, is an English educational institution and the educational sister company to Magma Pictures.
 The academy is the UK's leading provider of practical filmmaking programs to young people aged 8–18.
 YFA works with over 80 of the UK's leading independent and state schools with their flagship programs, the "One Day Film School".
-YFA is also the workshop provider for UK arts festivals, including the Guardian Hay Festival and The Edinburgh International Film Festival, The Minghella Film Festival, The High Tide Festival ,and the Barbican's London Children's Film Festival.
+YFA is also the workshop provider for UK arts festivals, including the Guardian Hay Festival and The Edinburgh International Film Festival, The Minghella Film Festival, The High Tide Festival, and the Barbican's London Children's Film Festival.

 History

 Directors James Walker (writer/filmmaker) and Ed Boase co-founded Young Film Academy in 2004.
-Today, Young Film Academy (YFA) provides to young people aged 6–19 filmmaking courses, school filmmaking programs, community filmmaking projects, filmmaking outreach events and kids film parties.
+Today, Young Film Academy (YFA) provides to young people aged 6–19 filmmaking courses, school filmmaking programs, community filmmaking projects, filmmaking outreach events, and kids' film parties.

 Based in London, YFA also works internationally to help over 7,500 young people each year complete their first digital films, including West End-premiered movies and curriculum-linked film projects in schools.

 Young Film Academy is a hub partner in the British Film Institute (BFI) Film Academy Network helping to find top UK emerging talent.
 YFA designs and delivers educational film projects for the UKʼs largest arts institutions but also helps small groups of kids who just want to make movies as a hobby or host filmmaking parties at home.

 Programs of study

-Young Film Academy provides several types of filmmaking workshops and products including:
+Young Film Academy provides several types of filmmaking and screen acting courses, workshops and products including: